armoucar/javascript-style-guide/README.md

     var errorMessage = 'This is a super long error that was thrown because of Batman.
 When you stop to think about how Batman had anything to do with this, you would get nowhere fast.';

     // ruim
-    var errorMessage = 'This is a super long error that \
-    was thrown because of Batman. \
+    var errorMessage = 'This is a super long error that was thrown because \
-    When you stop to think about \
-    how Batman had anything to do \
+    of Batman.
+When you stop to think about how Batman had anything to do \
     with this, you would get nowhere \
     fast.';

     // bom
-    var errorMessage = 'This is a super long error that ' + 'was thrown because of Batman.' +
-      'When you stop to think about ' +
-      'how Batman had anything to do ' +
-      'with this, you would get nowhere ' +
+    var errorMessage = 'This is a super long error that was thrown because ' + 'of Batman.
+When you stop to think about how Batman had anything to do ' + 'with this, you would get nowhere fast.';
-      'fast.';
     ```

   - Quando for construir uma string programaticamente, use Array#join ao invés de concatenação de strings.
 Principalmente para o IE: [jsPerf](http://jsperf.com/string-vs-array-concat/2).

     ```javascript
+    var items;
+    var messages;
-    var items,
+    var length;
-        messages,
-        length, i;
+    var i;

     messages = [{
       state: 'success',
       message: 'This one worked.'
-    },{
+    }, {
       state: 'success',
       message: 'This one worked as well.'
-    },{
+    }, {
       state: 'error',
       message: 'This one did not work.'
     }];

     length = messages.length;